JonahGroendal/inverse-trs/README.md

 Both tokens are collateralized with the same underlying asset.
 The stablecoin maintains a peg to a target asset, for example USD, via a price feed.
 Conversely, the unstablecoin offeres leveraged exposure to the underlying asset.

-Essentially, it's an equity swap contract with tokenized fixed and floating legs, with payments and collateral in the reference asset.
+Essentially, it's an equity swap contract with tokenized floating and equity legs, with payments and collateral in the reference equity.

 # How It Works
 Each Swap contract creates two synthetic assets whose values are determined by a price feed and backed by an underlying asset.
 Either synthetic asset can be minted or burned on-demand by depositing/withdrawing some of the underlying asset into/out of the Swap contract.
 For example, in an ETH/USD contract, you can deposit ETH to mint either synthetic USD or leveraged ETH, or you can withdraw ETH by burning synthetic USD or leveraged ETH.